JateNensvold/environment/README.md

 <!-- 1.
 Open VSCode and install the [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)

-    - Open a WSL2 terminal in vscode by hitting the keys `"Ctrl" + "Shift" + "P"` or by opening `View -> Command Pallete` and running the command
+    - Open a WSL2 terminal in vscode by hitting the keys `"Ctrl" + "Shift" + "P"` or by opening `View -> Command Palette` and running the command
         - `WSL: Connect to WSL` -->
 - Create a new SSH key
     - Follow the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux#generating-a-new-ssh-key) for generating a key